Home Blog GDPR Email Marketing: Consent for Direct Marketing Tips

 Technical security measures

 GDPR requires appropriate technical measures to protect personal data throughout processing activities.
-Email marketing systems handle significant volumes of personal information requiring robust security controls.
+Email marketing systems handle significant volumes of personal information requiring robust data security controls.

 Data backup and recovery procedures must balance business continuity needs with privacy protection.
 Encrypted backups stored in secure locations help organizations recover from technical failures while maintaining data protection standards.

-Regular security assessmentsidentify vulnerabilities before they can be exploited.
+identify vulnerabilities before they can be exploited.
 Penetration testing, vulnerability scans, and security audits help maintain strong protective measures.

 Email marketing platforms should undergo regular security evaluations to verify they meet organizational and regulatory requirements.